kizipoppo/NGSfile_convert/README.md

 # NGSfile_convert
-NGS data converter using Python.
+NGS output file converter using Python.

 1. structure formated file were converted into immanc formated file to analyse on bayesass3-snps.